Download the Lens of Krishna- Click here to claim your free copy

 Hello and welcome to episode 159 of The Ask Sri Vishwanath Show.
 Today is part six of why bad things happen to good people.

-If you haven’t read and watched episodes 154, 155, 156 and 157 I highly suggest you do so.
+If you haven’t read and watched episodes 154, 155, 156 &157 I highly suggest you do so.
 That way you will really benefit from this episode.
 I will give a quick re-cap but there is great information in those episodes that I don’t want you to miss out on.

 We said that there are no bad things, only bad scenes and to get through these bad scenes we must fall back to the consciousness.
 The easiest way to do this we learned, was to fall back during the good times too so it becomes second nature.